What are the Overhead Costs?

 Overhead Costs are an important part of the total cost incurred by a business in the production of goods or rendering of services and require close monitoring to ensure the same is within acceptable levels.

-This has been a guide to what is Overhead Cost, its meaning and definition.
-Here we discuss types of overhead cost along with examples and how to allocate them.
+This has been a guide to what is Overhead Cost in accounting and definition.
+Here we discuss types of overhead cost along with calculation examples and how to allocate them.
 You may also have a look at the related articles: